grafana/mimir/docs/sources/mimir/references/http-api/index.md

 Returns label values cardinality associated to request param `label_names[]` across all ingesters, for the authenticated tenant, in `JSON` format.
 It returns the series count per label value associated to request param `label_names[]`.

-The items in the field `labels` are sorted by `series_count` in DESC order and by `label_name` in ASC order.
+The items in the field `labels` are sorted by `series_count` in descending order and by `label_name` in ascending order.
 The items in the field `cardinality` are sorted by `series_count` in DESC order and by `label_value` in ASC order.
-The count of `cardinality` items is limited by request param `limit`.
+The count of `cardinality` items is limited by request parameter `limit`.

-This endpoint is disabled by default and can be enabled via the `-querier.cardinality-analysis-enabled` CLI flag (or its respective YAML config option).
+This endpoint is disabled by default; you can enable it via the `-querier.cardinality-analysis-enabled` CLI flag (or its respective YAML configuration option).

 Requires [authentication](#authentication).